Seamon Glass: 1970s

 Glass was the menacing 'First Griner' in John Boorman's film Deliverance (1972).
 He played staff member Tim Donahue in the film The Other Side of Hell (1978), about a mental inmate played by Alan Arkin who regains his sanity and wants to leave the hospital.

 Glass returned to teaching by leaving America and working in China.

+1970s–1980s

+Seamon Glass worked as a Santa Monica Harbor patrolman, preferring the night shift.
+This provided a few quiet hours to continue writing his books and a regular newspaper column for the Santa Monica Independent.